 An interdisciplinary centre to bring together academics and community members across the UK to explore the many facets of folklore in contemporary society.
 Conscientiously exploring Participatory Research methods, group projects and individual academics.
 Actively developing new projects and mentoring ECRs.

 Centre for the History of Philosophy

-CHiPhi (kī fī) was established with a grant from the White Rose University Consortium to bring together expertise in history of philosophy at the Universities of Leeds, Sheffield and York to consolidate and promote research and teaching in the field.
+CHiPhi (kī fī) was established with a grant from the White Rose University Consortium to bring together expertise in history of philosophy at the Universities of Leeds, Sheffield and York as well as Durham to consolidate and promote research and teaching in the field.